niceSize/niceSize/README.md

 ## Installation

 In order to use niceSize you don't have to do any heavy installation.
-Just download niceSize.js, niceSize.css and for best perfomance niceSize.min.js, include them in your website and you're ready to go.
+Just download niceSize.js, niceSize.css, niceSizeFallback.css and for best perfomance niceSize.min.js, include them in your website and you're ready to go.
 If you want to test niceSize or rely on external sources, you also can include it with jsDelivr.
 An example niceSize.css configuration file is provided.

 ## Usage